 - Sweat test (cystic fibrosis).

 - Blood tests are of limited value although peripheral blood eosinophilia may be present in children with food protein sensitivity.
 Investigation of immune function may reveal specific abnormalities.
-Measurement of renal function and electrolytes is particularly important if there is poor fluid balance.
+Measurement of urea and electrolytes is particularly important if there is poor fluid balance.

 - Radiological studies are rarely useful but barium meal and follow-through will exclude malrotation and may occasionally demonstrate a blind loop.

 - Endoscopy of the upper and lower gastrointestinal tract, with biopsies, may be required.

 - The National Institute for Health and Care Excellence (NICE) recommends the use of faecal calprotectin testing to help exclude inflammatory bowel disease and may obviate the need to subject the patient to endoscopy.